 The three figures represent 1) a knight or soldier in armour, 2) a youthful nobleman with coronet and mail tunic and 3) a third figure wearing a short waisted tunic and codpiece.

-Three figures from Naworth Castle, Cumbria by English, c.
+Three figures from Naworth Castle, Cumbria by Unknown Artist, c.
 1470

 © V&A Picture Library